Codesbyusman/Pipes_OS/README.md

 # Pipes_OS
-os level implementation of pipes and dup questions can be seen in the pdf uploaded
+os level implementation of pipes and dup.

+ questions can be seen in the pdf uploaded